 Chibale Zambia: the appreciation of music over time

 Chibale Zambia: the appreciation of music over time.
-Over the last sixty years, the appreciation of local music in Chibale has fluctuated quite a bit.
+Over the last sixty years, the appreciation of local music in Chibale has fluctuated considerably.
+This article sketches these changes as an introduction to music and musical evaluation in Chibale.
+In the section The evaluation of music, we will explore this in much more detail.

 Local music and the area

-In this article, we take local music to be the music that the local people consider to be their own.
-This is not self-evident since many in Chibale believe that the area has much influence on the cultural repertoires.
-For instance: “Lala is not a language spoken by baLala [‘the’ Lala], it is the language of iLala”, the central area of the whole of Lala region (buLala).
+In this article, we define local music as the music that the local people consider to be their own.
+This is not self-evident, as many in Chibale believe that the area has a significant influence on the cultural repertoires.
+For instance: “Lala is not a language spoken by baLala [‘the’ Lala], it is the language of iLala,” the central area of the whole of Lala region (buLala).
 Some maintain that the area’s name was already iLala when the first people from Kola arrived.
-Hence when they stayed there, their name became: baLala.
-Or: “All music comes/derives from the mpanga“.
-Mpanga stands for the area not changed by human culture as well as for the spirit world associated with the area.
+Hence, when they stayed there, their name became: baLala.
+Or: “All music comes/derives from the mpanga.”
+Mpanga refers to the area not changed by human culture, as well as to the spirit world associated with the area.

 Photo 70 All music comes from the mpanga